These Savory Mashed Sweet Potatoes are flavored with olive oil, thyme, and parmesan for a savory take on a classic side

 No marshmallows.
 No pecans.
 No brown sugar.
 These Savory Mashed Sweet Potatoes with Olive Oil, Thyme, and Parmesan are a less sweet take on mashed sweet potatoes.

 Most families fall into one of two categories on Thanksgiving: their sweet potatoes are adorned with marshmallows or their sweet potatoes are topped with a brown sugar and pecan crumble.
-My family falls into the latter—no marshmallows in sight.
-The ratio is probably 60% sweet potatoes to 40% crumble, which is just how I like it!
-The corner pieces seem to hold more crumble so I reach for one of those. 🙂
+We have made Mashed Sweet Potatoes with Pecans for years in my family!

 They’re decidedly savory, with the fresh thyme and pungent Parmigiano Reggiano.
 I love the flavors that they lend to the potatoes.
 There’s just enough thyme to keep guests guessing (what’s that herb?) and the parmesan comes in with a nice, salty kick.